Welcome to the Valencia Laboratory

 Looking for a highly, motivated postdoctoral research fellow to join the laboratory to participate in research on obesity and diabetes.

 We are dedicated to understanding the relationship between mitochondria and nutritional stressors in the context of metabolic disease.
 Within cells, small organelles known as mitochondria have a keen ability to sense and respond to energetic demand and substrate availability.
-In addition to energy production, mitochondria regulate a variety of cellular processes necessary to maintain overall health.
-Mitochondrial dysfunction contributes to metabolic diseases, including obesity, type II diabetes, and sarcopenia.
-We seek to better understand how mitochondria mediate the risk of developing disease in response to nutritional stressors (dieting, sugar/fat consumption, etc.).
+In addition to energy production, mitochondria regulate various cellular processes necessary to maintain overall function and health.
+Mitochondrial metabolism can adapt or maladapt in response to an obesogenic environment, so we seek to identify these adaptations to better understand how mitochondria mediate the risk of developing disease.

 Research: